stackblaze/logs-drilldown2/docs/sources/troubleshooting/_index.md

 ## There are no patterns

 Patterns are ephemeral and will only be available for the previous three hours.

 If you aren't getting any patterns, you can try the following fixes:

-1. Ensure pattern extraction is enabled by setting `--pattern-ingester.enabled=true` in your Loki config.
+1. Ensure pattern extraction is enabled by setting `pattern-ingester.enabled=true` in your Loki config.
 [Learn about other necessary config](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/logs/access/).
+1. Ensure the volume endpoint is enabled by setting `volume_enabled=true` within your [Loki configuration file](https://grafana.com/docs/loki/latest/configure/#limits_config).
 1. It is possible that no patterns were detected, although this is rare - please [open an issue on GitHub](https://github.com/grafana/explore-logs/issues/new) or [get in touch privately](https://forms.gle/1sYWCTPvD72T1dPH9) so we can see what's going on.

+## There are no color levels

+Color coding for log severity levels is a setting in Loki.
+You must have `discover_log_levels: true` in your [Loki configuration file](https://grafana.com/docs/loki/latest/configure/#limits_config).

 ## Cannot filter in JSON panel